-When medication and other non-surgical treatments are unable to relieve symptoms, surgery may be recommended as a treatment option.
-At MedStar Washington Hospital Center, our urology specialists perform minimally invasive robotic surgery using the da Vinci® surgical system.
+When medication and other non-surgical treatments don't relieve symptoms, we may recommend urologic robotic surgery as a treatment option.
+At Medstar Health, our urology specialists perform minimally invasive robotic surgery using the da Vinci® surgical system.

 Prostate cancer is the most common cancer in men not involving the skin.
-Often times, men won’t notice any health problems, as prostate cancer tends to grow slowly.
+Often, men won’t notice any health problems, as prostate cancer tends to grow slowly.
 The treatment for prostate cancer is dependent on the patient’s specific diagnosis.
-Your physician will work in conjunction with you to decide which treatment option is best.
+Your physician will work with you to determine your best treatment option.

-Robotic-assisted laparoscopic radical prostatectomy is the most common robotic surgery performed by the Urology Department at the Hospital Center.
+Robotic-assisted laparoscopic radical prostatectomy is the most common robotic surgery performed at MedStar Health.
 During the procedure, the prostate gland and the seminal vesicles are removed.
 This treatment is highly precise, contributing to its reputation as the standard of care for prostate cancer surgery.

 The bladder is a hollow muscular organ located in the lower part of the abdomen that collects and stores urine from the kidneys until it is passed out of the body.
 Typically, blood in the urine is the first indication of bladder cancer.
 However, bladder cancer may also cause a constant urge to urinate —even when the bladder is empty.
 These symptoms may also be related to non-cancerous conditions.
 For this reason, if you experience any of these symptoms, it is important to speak with your doctor.

-Robotic-assisted cystectomy is a minimally invasive surgical method for the treatment of bladder cancer.
-This procedure offers bladder cancer patients the prospect of a more effective surgery and less problematic post-surgical recovery.
-Minimally-invasive, robotic technology allows surgeons to make smaller incisions, which spare vital, but delicate, nerve and muscle tissue.
+Robotic-assisted cystectomy is a minimally invasive surgical method for treating bladder cancer.
+This procedure offers patients with bladder cancer the prospect of a more effective surgery and fewer problems during recovery.
+Minimally-invasive, robotic technology allows surgeons to make smaller incisions, which spare vital but delicate, nerve and muscle tissue.
 Following a robotic cystectomy procedure, patients experience a shorter hospital stay, fewer complications, and a faster recovery time.

-The treatment for bladder cancer is dependent on the patient’s specific diagnosis.
-Your physician will work in conjunction with you to decide what treatment option is best.
+The treatment for bladder cancer is dependent on your unique diagnosis.
+Your physician will work with you to decide what treatment will offer you the best outcomes.

-Robotic-assisted laparoscopic partial nephrectomy delivers the efficacy of open surgery with a safe method for removing small renal tumors, while preserving surrounding kidney tissue.
-Using a near-infrared camera and a benign tracer that is injected into the blood, surgeons are able to see the blood supply to the kidney and tumor, as well as differentiate cancerous tissue from normal kidney tissue.
+Robotic-assisted laparoscopic partial nephrectomy delivers the efficacy of open surgery with a safe method for removing small renal tumors while preserving surrounding kidney tissue.
+Using a near-infrared camera and a benign tracer injected into the blood, surgeons can see the blood supply to the kidney and tumor and differentiate cancerous tissue from normal kidney tissue.
 This allows for better control of the kidney's blood supply, potentially less injury to the area surrounding the kidney, and limits the risk of leaving any tumor behind.

 This minimally invasive technique leaves patients with less discomfort and allows them shorter hospital stays, earlier return to daily activities, and smaller incisions.